-Classic Value | Micro Cap Opportunities
+Classic Value | Micro-Cap Opportunities

 Micro Cap Opportunities is a concentrated strategy that applies the same fundamental, bottom-up stock selection process as Classic Value | Small Cap to companies with market capitalizations under \$1 billion.
-It is available in a separately managed account consisting of 25 to 35 stocks or a limited partnership which pursues a more active approach to a handful of high ownership positions.
+It is available in a separately managed account consisting of 25 to 35 stocks.